davekinna/akg/README.md

 data_convert.py this will create an excel spreadsheet 'tracking' file (by default named 'akg_tracking.xlsx'), with one line per downloaded supplementary data file, and then one line per derived dataset file.
 The derived dataset file lines include the name of the data file they were generated from.

 Inspect the tracking file for dataset lines where the 'log fold change' column has been incorrectly identified and exclude them from subsequent processing.
 You can do this by setting the 'excl' column to TRUE (save and close the spreadsheet before moving to the next step).
+In this case, for reporting and tracking integrity it is also useful to set the 'manual' column to TRUE and put some explanatory text in the 'manualreason' column of the spreadsheet which is there for this purpose.

 6. data cleaning
     - csv_data_cleaning.py
+This implements a simple cleaning algorithm on the data.
+It outputs a file clean_expdata_<filename>.csv for each dataset.

 Use this as follows:
 ```